Kalikapur Rajbari

-Such joint mansions are referred in the local dialect as “Saat Mahala Bari” translated as ‘’mansion with seven parts’’.
-All these 07 mansions were connected to each other by a long corridor.
-Though many say the palace is over 350 years old but foundation stones and other research confirm it was built in 1819.
+This joint mansion is referred to, in the local dialect as Saat Mahala Bari ("mansion with seven parts").
+These seven mansions were connected to each other via a long corridor.
+Though many say the palace is over 350 years old, foundation stones and other research confirm it was built in 1819.

 Geography

 Kalikapur (Bengali: কালিকাপুর; IAST: Kalikapur) is a village in Purba Burdhaman district.
-It is located about 175 km north-west of Kolkata and is situated very close to Santiniketan West Bengal, India.
-Kalikapur rajbari complex is spread over 400 bighas and the palace building is built over 20 bigha.
+It is about 175 km northwest of Kolkata and is near Santiniketan West Bengal, India.
+Kalikapur Rajbari complex is spread over 400 bighas and the palace building is built over 20 bigha.
 The palace has an adjoining pond and sprawling garden.

 History

-The Kalikapur rajbari was commissioned by Sadgope Zamindar Paramananda Roy, a minister of the then King of Bardhaman and a zamindar.
-He built the seven (07) mansions for all his seven (07) sons along with a Durgadalan and a Nat Mandir.
+The Kalikapur Rajbari was commissioned by Sadgope Zamindar Paramananda Roy, a minister of the then King of Bardhaman and a zamindar.
+He built the seven mansions for his seven sons along with a Durgadalan and a Nat Mandir.
 Parmananada Roy first came to Maukhira from Guskara town of Birbhum district and established a zamindari.
-The Maukhira village, four kms or just 10 minutes drive away north of Kalikapur.
-As the family grew and due to regular troubles he faced due to annual monsoon floods in Maukhira, he shifted to elevated grounds at Kalikapur, where he built the Kalikapur rajbari in 1819.
+The Maukhira village is four km or just a ten-minute drive north of Kalikapur.
+As the family grew and because of regular troubles he faced due to annual monsoon floods in Maukhira, he shifted to elevated grounds at Kalikapur, where he built the Kalikapur Rajbari that was completed in 1819.
 The Maukhira mansion still exists.